Note: This article was originally published in 2015. Since then the race record was broken again, in 2021.

 The 1986 race was a record-breaking day practically from the drop of the green flag.
 Michael Andretti blasted from the outside of the front row to take the lead on the first lap.
 His lap of 202.940 mph was the first time the opening lap was completed at over 200 mph.
 The race saw only six yellows for 29 laps.
 Bobby Rahal’s average speed of 170.722 mph was a new record, and Rahal was the first driver ever to complete the Indianapolis 500 in under three hours.

 The 1986 record can largely be attributed to a clean race, and a slight uptick in race lap speeds by the leaders.
 Only one car (Rich Volger) hit the outside wall, and it was not a heavy wall contact.
 One of the yellows was for debris, and two were for stalled cars.
-The other two yellows were for a spin by Johnny Parsons, who subsequently backed the car into the inside wall, and Arie Luyendyk’s infamous spin on lap 194 which set up Rahal’s winning pass of Kevin Cogan.
+The other two yellows were for a spin by Johnny Parsons, who subsequently backed the car into the inside wall, and Arie Luyendyk’s infamous spin by the pit entrance on lap 194 which set up Rahal’s winning pass of Kevin Cogan.
 None of the incidents were serious, and all were cleaned up quickly.
 Lap speeds were in the high 190 mph range, flirting with the low 200s.
 Rahal’s second-to-last lap was run at 203 mph, and his final lap was run at 209.152 mph, the fastest single lap of the race.

 The 1990 record

-There’s a reason the 1990 race was known as “The Fastest 500” for so many years.
+There is a reason the 1990 race was known as “The Fastest 500” for so many years.
 The 1990 race shattered the existing record (1986) by over 15 mph.
 Arie Luyendyk’s average speed of 185.981 mph set a mark that would take 23 years to break.

 Bobby Rahal’s 1986 halfway record (100 laps) survived, but each and every 10-lap interval record from lap 110 on fell in 1990.
 Arie Luyendyk actually picked up the pace towards the very end of the race.
 The record stood until 2013.

 As promised above, I did want to mention one other unofficial stat.
-Officially the winner has completed the 500 miles in under three hours nine times (see above).
+Officially the winner has completed the 500 miles in under three hours eleven times (see above).
 However, there was one other year that could have fallen under that category.

-Without rehashing the controversy, it’s worth mentioning that the 2002 race was completed (by at least two drivers) in less than three hours.
+Without rehashing the controversy, it is worth mentioning that the 2002 race was completed (by at least two drivers) in less than three hours.
 Race winner Helio Castroneves was officially timed at 3:00:10.8714 (166.499 mph).
 He himself just missed out on completing the race under three hours.
 However, Paul Tracy and Felipe Giaffone (second and third place, respectively), were actually ahead of Castroneves on the track.
 Tracy was 19.4404 seconds ahead, and Giaffone was 18.2114 seconds ahead, amid the confusion.
 Had Tracy been declared the winner, his winning time would have been 2:59:51.431 and the average speed would have been 166.800 mph.

 - 1990 Indianapolis 500 Daily Trackside Report